Ali-Asgari/Assembler_Disassembler/README.md

 # Assembler Disassembler for x64 Assembly Instructions

-This is a Python and NASM-based Assembler and Disassembler tool for a wide range of x64 assembly instructions.
-It allows you to convert assembly instructions to their binary representation (machine code) using the Assembler, and vice versa using the Disassembler.
-The tool's reference for these conversions is https://defuse.ca/online-x86-assembler.htm.
+Python and NASM implementation of an Assembler and Disassembler for a wide range of x64 assembly instructions.
+They allow you to convert assembly instructions to their binary representation (machine code) using the Assembler, and vice versa using the Disassembler.
+The conversion between assembly instructions and their binary representation (machine code) is based on the reference provided at https://defuse.ca/online-x86-assembler.htm.\
+Example : xor edx,DWORD PTR [ebp+r9d*4+0x55] &harr 674233548d55 (hex)
 ## Usage
 <!-- <hr> -->
 ### Python Assembler